AI-Gomez/latus-projects-lottery/README.md

 ### How to Reproduce Results
 <br/><br/>
-Simply copy and paste the code (starting with the imports) within the cells and run it.
+Simply copy and paste the All-in-One Functions and run it.
 For multiple draws, re-run the cell containing the number generator function as many times as needed.
 <br/><br/>
 <br/><br/>
 <br/><br/>